52617365/minimal-dot/claude/commands/feature/go.md

    b.
 State that the tests should be run and confirmed to fail.
    c.
 Wait until the user accepts the tests you just created and after run git commit to commit the new tests.
    d.
 Write code that passes the tests, `golangci-lint fmt` and `golangci-lint run` without modifying the tests themselves.
    e.
-Start iterating: write code, run tests, `golangci-lint fmt`, `golangci-lint run` and adjust code, run tests, `golangci-lint fmt`, `golangci-lint run` again until everything passes.
+Start iterating: write code, run `gofmt` to format files, run tests, `golangci-lint fmt`, `golangci-lint run` and adjust code, run tests, `golangci-lint fmt`, `golangci-lint run` again until everything passes.
 If the project contains a Makefile, run `make doctor` instead.
    f.
 Wait until the user says implementation is satisfactory.
    g.
 When user accepts the changes, commit the changes using `git`.
 You should do this yourself instead of making the user do it.
 Never include "Claude Code" specific banners in the `git commit` messages.